arturdryomov/pages/content/posts/2018-09-09-optimizing-vectors.md

 An average working day of an Android developer involves doing something with UI.
 Pushing widgets around, changing text and images.
-Turns out, the colleges of mine convert SVG images to `VectorDrawable` via a specific converter and I use Android Studio directly.
+Turns out, the colleges of mine convert SVG images to `VectorDrawable` via a specific converter and I use Android Studio.
 Which tool does the job better?
 Let’s find out!

 # Tools